LarkIT/ansible-aws-rds/README.md

-# Lark IT Ansible AWS EC2 Role
+# Lark IT Ansible AWS RDS Role

 Creates and ecnrypted AWS RDS PostgreSQL instance, subnet group, and security group.
 Scheduled maintenance, scheduled snapshots, and final snapshot are enabled by default.